sranam/Ready-Made-Basic-HTML-Template/README.md

 front-end web development on the fly.

 This template is tailored based on [HTML5 Boilerplate] (https://html5boilerplate.com/).
-Our heartfelt
+We give HTML5 Boilerplate team our heartfelt thanks for their awesome work.

 thanks to HTML5 Boilerplate and its dedicated team.